Virus toll 8 after cruise passenger death

 “There have been 107 cases diagnosed in NSW from the Ruby Princess and 26 cases interstate,” the health department spokesperson said.

+The woman who died was one of the three initial passengers whose specimen was taken on board but tested positive after the ship docked.

-NSW is at a “critical” stage as the number of COVID-19 cases soars past 800, with the premier warning people who ignore social distancing rules they will be slapped with harsh penalties.
+NSW is at a “critical” stage as the number of COVID-19 cases soars past 800 with the premier warning people who ignore social distancing rules will receive harsh penalties.

 Gladys Berejiklian on Tuesday morning said the state was sitting on the precipice of a more serious outbreak and had to avoid the mistakes of other countries.

-“We don’t want to go down the path that other nations have gone down,” she told reporters in Sydney.
+“We don’t want to go down the path that other nations have gone down,” she told reporters.

 The premier implored people to follow social distancing rules and warned authorities are “ramping up” compliance.

 “If they’re supposed to be in self-isolation and they’re not, there are harsh penalties and we’ll enforce that.
-We have to take this seriously,” she said.
+We have to take this seriously.”

-Her position appears at odds with the prime minister who insists there is no reason for children not to go to school.
+Her position appeared at odds with the prime minister who insisted there was no reason for children not to go to school.

-Ms Berejiklian insists schools are a safe place but that NSW is “very different” to other states.
+Ms Berejiklian on Tuesday said schools were safe but NSW was “very different” to other states.

 “I don’t want to be another example of a jurisdiction that didn’t do what it needed to do at the right time,” she said.

-The premier added that she hopes by the end of the school holidays the situation goes back to normal but the measures in place will make sure NSW is ready if that’s not the case.

-NSW Education Minister Sarah Mitchell said the message around schools was clear.
+NSW Education Minister Sarah Mitchell believes the messaging around schools is clear.

 “School is open for those who need to attend,” she said alongside the premier.